SiniMini876/Discord-Bot-Ahmed/README.md

-Hello Everyone, My "Online Nickname" is SiniMini876 and I am a gamer and now a programmer:), I developed this discord bot to start programming and it become an hobbie of mine.
-If you want to take that bot I will be very happy from that.
-Thanks Everybody!
+Hello, My Nickname is SiniMini876.
+I am a gamer and a programmer, I developed this discord bot to start programming and it become an hobbie of mine.
+If you want to use the bot I will be more than happy, Just fill up the .ENV-EXAMPLE file and rename the file to .env